flowy0/raspberry-pi-experiments/hermes-agent.md

  - Continued to research on even smaller models.
  - Smaller Models tested:
   - qwen3.5:0.8b
+  - gemma4:e2b
+- Hit the issue with ollama not supporting qwen3.5 architecture and alternative quantized gemma4

 ## Day 5
  - Used Kimi Code to configure llama.cpp on the RPI5, instead of using ollama.